nara1030/ThisIsJava/docs/etc/java_enum.md

 }
 ```

 Like most collection implementations, **`EnumSet` is not synchronized**.
-If multiple threads access an enum set concurrently, and at least one of the threads modifies the set, it should be synchronized externally.
+If multiple threads access an enum set concurrently, and at least one of the threads modifies the set, it should be synchronized externally(`??`).

-`null`
+`null` elements are not permitted.
+Also, these sets guarantee the ordering of the elements in the set based on their order in the enumeration constants is declared.
+Performance and memory benefits are very high in comparison to a regular set implementation(`순서 보장과 관계??`).

 ##### [목차로 이동](#목차)